January 18, 1944

-Jubal's Last Band moves to Southern California to become a part of Maranatha Music.
-But Chuck Starnes felt called in a different direction and left for Prairie Bible College in Canada, and went on to pastor his own Church.
+- Jubal's Last Band moves to Southern California to become a part of Maranatha Music.
+Drummer Chuck Starnes, who felt called in a different direction, left the band, moving to Canada to attend Prairie Bible College in Canada.
+The college, which had banned rock music, insisted that Starnes cut his hair.
+Later, Starnes went on to pastor his own Church.

-met at Maranatha Musicians fellowship.
+at Maranatha Musicians fellowship.
 He asked me if I wanted to jam with them tomorrow night.
-Their Bass player played Piano as well as
+Their Bass player played Piano as well as bass and

-bass and they wanted another person (me) who could play Bass and Piano so Kenny (Paxton) could go back and forth on each instrument as
+they wanted another person (me) who could play Bass and Piano so Kenny (Paxton) could go back and forth on each instrument as needed."

 Marty: "We played about six songs.
 The whole time none of us looked up or played with our eyes open, we were soooo scared.
 There were only about nine people there."